Backorder Meaning & Management

 What does “backordered” mean for your business?

 Everyone has backorders.
 The question is how many, and how you manage them.
 What is it like in your business?
 Is it crippling you or is it under control?
 Your backorder definition may vary from your competitor’s.
 What can yours handle?
+The answer to that questions will determine if your items are on backorder vs. out-of-stock.
+If your lead times are long, you may not want to complete the sale when you don’t have the inventory on hand.
 If you are able to fulfill orders before customers complain and you aren’t losing money, it’s manageable.
 But if the quantity of shortages grows and you are buying materials at higher costs than calculated in price paid by the customer, you’ve got to get the situation under control.

 Are you relying on spreadsheets that don’t reflect the real world?
 Do you have multiple spreadsheets across departments?
 If you do, you may well be propagating multiple versions of the truth.